-Building positive and healing change through transformative culturally-based leadership program
+Building healing and lasting change through a transformative culturally-based leadership program

 ALASKA ART IN ACTION 2018 CAMP

 At the Howard Luke Gaalee’ya center on the banks of the Tanana River outside of Fairbanks, AK.

 Thanks to photographer Keri Oberly for many of these photos!

 This year's camp focused on Art in Action!
 Art can be both a reflection of the world surrounding and a critical tool for re-shaping worldview.
 As we work to build a better world, we must dig our hands and our hearts into the essential creation of art — Art that Reflects and Art that Reshapes!
 40 Alaska community organizers, their children, and an amazing support team spent four days together at the beautiful Howard Luke Gaalee’ya center on the banks of the Tanana River outside of Fairbanks, AK.
 The camp is designed to be a healing space, grounded in Decolonizing & Just Transition frameworks.
 Additionally, participants choose from one of three art tracks: Visual Arts, Theater Arts, & Digital Arts.